forki/NoSilverBullet/slides/index.md

 ' Time Sharing System
-' Lots of problems, crazy schedule huge staff as competitive attack on Multics
+' Lots of problems, crazy schedule huge staff as competitive attack on Multics ' not a snow-flake, lots of failed systems

 ---
 #### Software Crisis